The New Order

 This tampering with the operations of states on Earth was seldom appreciated by their governing officials, but it was always respected.
 Over the first fifty years out from the World War III, the governing bodies of Earth grew increasingly wary of losing the favor of space-based corporations.
 This distress was the result of their failure to reconstitute much of their past industrial might.
 Distrust and animosity between the independent states of Earth were the primary cause for this failing.
 Their hostility towards each other, and their unending territorial squabbles, kept commerce between them in disarray.
 The return of a global economy was a dream for the future.
 Aid from space was the lifeline that none of the earthbound states could afford to lose.

 During this same period, much of the human population on Earth grew to hate their space-based overlords.
 One factor, far more so than any other, was responsible for this: population control.
-The corporations in space tied the quantity of aid they provided to the strength of a state's population control program.
+The corporations in space tied the quantity of aid they provided to the strength of a state’s population control program.
 To support these programs, the corporations in space produced the chemical contraceptive that was being widely used on Earth to block pregnancies.
 In many places, this was being dispensed over the objections and often without the knowledge of the populace.
 This mass medicating was being dispensed primarily in severely depressed areas.
 For reasons of politics, the heads of these earthbound governments attributed these tactics to pressure from the Spacers.
-To a degree, this was true, but not to the extent that they were being accused.
+To a degree this was true but not to the extent that they were being accused.
 More so than anyone else, the governing authorities within the megacities appreciated the need to shrink the population as quickly as possible.
-In private, they welcomed the medication from space that stemmed the growth of their populace--publicly they condemned it.
-To lessen riots, and radical acts directed at the local governments, the space-based corporations endured this misrepresentation of the facts.
+Secretly, they welcomed the medication from space that stemmed the growth of their populace.
+Publicly they condemned it.
+To lessen riots and radical acts directed at the local governments, the space-based corporations endured this misrepresentation of the facts.

 By the end of the first fifty years out from the war, the original sixteen space based corporations had grown and divided into fifty-seven.
 Their combined populations totaled 3.2 million inhabitants.
-The vast majority of their numbers were recruited from Earth.
+The vast-majority of their numbers were recruited from Earth.
 These space-based corporations established the Bank of Sol forty years earlier to facilitate commerce between themselves and for the aid they provided to the nation-states of Earth.
-Because of their new distinction as self-governing spacefaring enterprises, and to differentiate themselves from earthbound businesses, they changed their designation from corporation to starcorp.
+Because of their new distinction as self-governing spacefaring enterprises, and to differentiate themselves from earthbound businesses, they changed their designation from corporation to star-corporation.
 They also dispensed with names that identified them as property of Earth.
 In its stead, they attached unique alpha-numeric identifiers to themselves.
 The first one to five letters became known as their identifying ticker symbol.
-The numbers immediately behind that identified the market of their origin.
+The numbers immediately behind that identified the star-system of its incorporation.
 Zero-one was the identifier for the Sol System.
-The one or two alphabet characters behind this represented the star system’s planetary calendar associated with this identifier.
-The date of a starcorp’s incorporation was affixed behind that in the order of year, month and day.
+The alphabet characters behind this represented the calendar associated with the incorporation date.
+The date of the star-corporation’s assimilation was affixed behind that in the order of year, month and day.

-Starcorps were owned by the workers, for the most part.
-On average, seventy percent of starcorps' external market profits was divided evenly among its workforce.
+For the most part, starcorps were owned by the workers.
+On average, seventy percent of starcorps’ public market profits was divided evenly among its populace.
 The remainder was portioned into the dividends for all starcorp shareholders.
 In theory, the percentage deal to the workers could be any ratio, but starcorps had to make the percentage attractive enough to lure workers to it.
 Inhabitant shareholders were allocated their dividends and pay with living expenses and starcorp taxes removed.
 Non-inhabitant shareholders were allocated their dividends with just the taxes removed.

 Along with the goods that starcorps produced for the external market, its members had a license to invest their shares into internal market enterprises.
 These were business ventures that serviced the people who lived in, visited or passed through a starcorp.
 These were invariably in the service and entertainment industries, and the businesses that supported and supplied them.